vishrutkohli/mailman3/src/mailman/model/docs/membership.rst

 List memberships
 ================

-Users represent people in Mailman.
+Users represent people in Mailman, members represent subscriptions.
 Users control email addresses, and rosters are collections of members.
-A member gives an email address a role, such as `member`, `administrator`, or `moderator`.
-Even nonmembers are represented by a roster.
+A member ties a subscribed email address to a role, such as `member`, `administrator`, or `moderator`.
+Even non-members are represented by a roster.

 Roster sets are collections of rosters and a mailing list has a single roster set that contains all its members, regardless of that member's role.